josephfrazier/alley-cheetah-site/README.md

 # TODOs / Braindump

-* Improve OCR instructions/feedback.
+* Improve OCR instructions.
 Maybe move it to the server for speed?
 * Show car routes as well (in case they're faster/shorter than bike routes)
   * Highways/etc should be disabled
   * This will cost extra API calls